CBIIT/bento-auth/README.md

 - NIH_SCOPE: space-separated lists of identifiers to specify access privileges
 - NIH_PROMPT: to force re-authorization event when a current session is still active
 # Local development configuration
-- NODE_ENV: If not set to "development", a test html page will be activated in the route "/"
+- NODE_ENV: If set to "development", a test html page will be activated in the route "/"